ChickenProp/chickenprop.github.com/drafts/improving-goimports.md

 title: Improving goimports
 ---

-*Epistemic status: I have never used Go.
-This might make me unqualified to say what I'm about to say.
-Also, I had this idea several months ago, and haven't particularly checked whether anything's changed since then.*
+*Epistemic status: Pure dilettantism.
+I have never used Go.
+This might make me unqualified to say what I'm about to say.*

 In Go, if you have an unused import, your program fails to compile.
-This has made a lot of people mildly angry and been sometimes regarded as a bad idea.
+This has made a lot of people mildly annoyed and been sometimes regarded as a bad idea, but not universally.

 The devs [decline](https://golang.org/doc/faq#unused_variables_and_imports) to add a compiler flag to change this behaviour, "because compiler options should not affect the semantics of the language and because the Go compiler does not report warnings, only errors that prevent compilation".
 This strikes me as reasonable, if not the decision I personally would make.